Information Sharing for National Security

 Accountability and Oversight

 National security information sharing, just like other government actions, requires checks and balances to ensure that authorities are used responsibly.
-Independent oversight bodies such as the National Security and Intelligence Review Agency (NSIRA) and the National Security and Intelligence Committee of Parliamentarians (NSICOP) help keep Government of Canada institutions accountable in sharing information for national security purposes.
+Independent review bodies such as the National Security and Intelligence Review Agency (NSIRA) and the National Security and Intelligence Committee of Parliamentarians (NSICOP) help keep Government of Canada institutions accountable in sharing information for national security purposes.

 The National Security and Intelligence Committee of Parliamentarians (NSICOP), established in 2017, is another independent review body with a broad mandate.
 The NSICOP reviews national security and intelligence frameworks, activities carried out by specific departments, and other matters relating to national security or intelligence that is referred to them.